nationalarchives/tdr-dev-documentation/manual/new-starters.md

 ## Test git-secrets implementation

-Clone the [git-secrets-test](https://github.com/trenchesofit/git-secret-test) to your prefered location and `cd` into the main directory for the `git-secrets-test` project.
+Clone the [git-secrets-test](https://github.com/trenchesofit/git-secret-test) to your preferred location and `cd` into the main directory for the `git-secrets-test` project.
 Run `git-secrets --scan`.
 This should result in an output similar to below:
 ![image](images/git-secrets-test-scan.png)